The Connor Davidson + Brief Resilience Scales

 However, in subsequent studies utilizing independent samples, some instability was revealed in the factor structure.
 This lead to the recognition of an abridged 10-item version, the CD-RISC-10.

-The remaining ten items were thought to be a better reflection of the ability to bounce back from the variety of challenges that can arise in life.
+The last ten items were considered to be a better reflection of the ability to bounce back from the variety of challenges that can happen in life.

 This unidimensional version has equally excellent psychometric properties, and the longer version is applicable for different cultures and is quite adapted to extensive epidemiological studies.